julia-popko/julia-popko.github.io/_projects/blancc-festival.md

 {%
      include section-pictures.html
      title="UX Research"
      content="A study done by Eventbrite and MusicWatch, analyzed the data about today’s growth in music festivals.
 Surveying over 1,000 people ages 18–49 helped to prove that each person attended at least one music festival in the past years.
-Usually, the user visits the website of an event to check the line up and infromation about it.
+Usually, a user visits the website of an event to check the line up and infromation about it.
 The primary goal is usually buying a festival ticket.
 Besides the surveys, I was able to conduct a few interviews that provided supplemental qualitative data to my research.
-It was clear that the user are confused by the website navigation and the ticket process.
+It was clear that the users are confused by the website navigation and the ticket process.
 I found out that many music festival websites are lacking a clear information architecture and they are flooded with content and are also not consistent, which made it very hard for the users to navigate.
-During the design process and testing, the User Flow has been limited to a few easy steps that helps the user to achieve his goal." image="blancc-news-desktop.png"
+During the design process and testing, the User Flow has been limited to a few easy steps that helps the festival fans to achieve their goals." image="blancc-news-desktop.png"
      alt_image="News"
 %}